PrincePranav235/OIBGRIP/README.md

 ## lEVEL 2 :-><br>
-IT CONSIST OF ALL THE THREE TASK OF LEVEL 2 1.CALCULATOR &nbsp; 2.
-Tribute Page &nsbp; 3.
+IT CONSIST OF ALL THE THREE TASK OF LEVEL 2<br>
+1.Calculator &nbsp; 2.
+Tribute Page &nbsp; 3.
 To Do App